 In September 2018, UCAS declared that a record 60,100 students had secured their university place through Clearing within the 28 days following A-level results day - with a total of 66,865 students placed during the Clearing cycle in 2017.

 The service is available from July to September each year meaning you can enter Clearing from A-level results day onwards.

 Vacancies are updated regularly, with the majority added from results day.
-You can pick up the phone and call university hotline numbers between Thursday morning and late afternoon on this day.
+You can phone the university hotline numbers from Thursday morning to late afternoon on this day.
 As opening times will vary, it's best to check with the individual university for details.

-For 2018 entry, Clearing vacancies will be displayed in UCAS's search tool from Thursday 5 July 2018.
-Applications will then be accepted until 20 September, with 23 October being the last date for you to add your choices, and for universities to make their final decisions.
+For 2019 entry, Clearing vacancies will be displayed in UCAS's search tool from Friday 5 July 2019.
+Applications will be accepted until Friday 20 September, with Wednesday 23 October being the last date to add your choices, and for universities to make their final decisions.